 Okay, so, along with about a hundred other unfinished details, the Land Cruiser doesn’t start properly, Coen’s door doesn’t close, the handbrake doesn’t work and it is an enigma as to why the 12-volt isn’t functioning.
 But we consider these to be teething troubles that hopefully need only a little time to be fixed.
-For that we return to La Paz.

 La Benedicion de Movilidades in Copacabana takes place each Saturday and Sunday, around ten and two o’clock.

 Read More: The Three-Kings Celebration in Ecuador

 Would you like to stay in the loop on all things Landcruising Adventure?